What will labor be like?

 How is regional anesthesia given?

 Your anesthesiologist will inject medicines near the nerves in your lower back to block the discomfort of contractions.
 The medicine will be injected while you are either sitting up or lying on your side.

 After reviewing your medical history and asking you some questions, your anesthesiologist will numb an area on your lower back with a local anesthetic.
 A special needle is inserted into this numb area to find the exact location to inject the anesthetic medicine.
 After injecting the medicine, your anesthesiologist removes the needle.
 In most cases, a tiny plastic tube called an epidural catheter stays in place after the needle is removed to deliver medicines as needed throughout labor.

 When is regional anesthesia given?

-The best time to administer regional anesthesia varies depending on you and your baby's response to labor.
-If you request regional anesthesia, your health care provider will contact your anesthesiologist and together they will discuss with you the risks, benefits and timing of regional anesthesia.
+The best time to administer regional anesthesia varies depending on you and your baby’s response to labor.
+If you request regional anesthesia, your health care provider will contact your anesthesiologist and together they will discuss with you the risks, benefits, and timing of regional anesthesia.

-If you request regional anesthesia, you may receive epidural or spinal anesthesia, or a combination of the two.
+If you request regional anesthesia, you might receive epidural or spinal anesthesia, or a combination of the two.
 Your health care provider will select the type of regional anesthesia based on your general health and the progress of your labor.

 Will a regional block affect my baby?